augustine-aj/Entri-Elevate---ML-Projects/README.md

 Use scatter plots to further investigate relationships between variables.
 ## Project Workflow
 ### 1. Basic EDA
-Objective: Understand the basic structure of the dataset, including the distribution of values in different columns.
+- **Objective**: Understand the basic structure of the dataset, including the distribution of values in different columns.
-Tasks:
+-**Tasks**:
-Load the dataset and inspect the first few rows.
+- Load the dataset and inspect the first few rows.
-Check for missing values and data types.
+- Check for missing values and data types.
-Generate summary statistics for numerical columns.
+- Generate summary statistics for numerical columns.
-Explore the distribution of price_per_sqft.
+- Explore the distribution of price_per_sqft.
 ### 2. Outlier Detection and Removal
 Objective: Identify and remove outliers in the price_per_sqft column using various methods.
 Methods: